testflows/TestFlows-Texts/README.md

 ## Tutorial

-Here a simple tutorial to introduce you to using TestFlows Texts.
+Here a simple tutorial to introduce you to using `testflows.texts`.

 ```markdown
     # TestFlows Texts Tutorial